 Type 3 — The Late Reader

 This child shows a lack of interest in letters and books in the preschool years.
 Despite going over and over it they struggle to learn their letters in the kindergarten years.
 They may even have trouble with the ABCs song, leaving out letters or mixing up whole sections.
 They have trouble recognizing their own name out of context.
 This child may also have trouble playing word games like making up rhymes or saying words that start with the same sound.

 For this child, it is important to slowly lay the groundwork at ages 6 and 7 in learning every letter.
 Spend time on both upper- and lower-case forms and play lots of word and sound games.
 Only after they can recognize every letter, start to slowly teach phonics.
 Because I have a child like this, I developed our program called Foundations and Fundamentals to help teach kids learn their letters in a multisensory way.
 It teaches the formation of the letters and their phonics together to make the lessons more tactile, which can really help kids who are struggling.

 At age 7 or 8 this child may be ready to start a program that teaches reading in a logical phonics-based way.
 All About Reading is one example of this kind of program.

 It is important for these children to use an Orton-Gillingham approach.
 This approach is a structured, multi-sensory method of teaching the basics of word formation based on scientific research on childhood brain development.

 Some children who struggle with learning to read may also benefit from vision therapy.
 Some struggles with reading may be related to eye strain or general weakness in the eye muscles.
 Vision Therapy helps develop the skills needed for reading through games and activities.

 The majority of these children catch up to their peers after a year or two of reading practice.

-If your child still struggles after you work with them with an Orton-Gillingham program, you may need to see a reading specialist for more help.
+If your child still struggles after you work with them in an Orton-Gillingham program, you may need to see a reading specialist for more help.